open-sdg/open-sdg/docs/configuration.md

 ### graph_color_number

 _Optional_: This setting can be used to limit the length of the list of colors selected via `graph_color_set`.
-The highest possible value for `graph_color_set: 'default'` is 6, for `graph_color_set: 'sdg'` is 17, for `graph_color_set: 'goal'` is 9 and for `graph_color_set: 'custom'` the length of `graph_color_list`.
-If nothing is defined here, the maximum value is automatically selected.
-Be aware that the number selected here affects how many datasets can be displayed simultaneously in the charts (2 times this value - once as a normal line or bar and once as a dashed line or bar)
+The maximum value for `graph_color_set: 'default'` is 6, for `graph_color_set: 'sdg'` is 17, for `graph_color_set: 'goal'` is 9 and for `graph_color_set: 'custom'` the length of `graph_color_list`.
+If nothing is defined here, the corresponding maximum is used.
+Be aware that the number selected here affects how many datasets can be displayed simultaneously in the charts (2 times this value - once as a normal line or bar and once as a dashed line or bar).

 ### hide_empty_metadata